rylanharper/BELRAD/README.md

 - Make sure the first product tag within Shopify is always the product's color.
 I currently use `{{ product.tags[0] }}` to easily display the corresponding color.

-- In order to have multiple product descriptions, I have set up the following computed property `this.product.descriptionHtml.split(/---/)` within `product-content.vue`.
-Now you can simply write `---` within Shopify's description editor to split up your product's description into various parts such as details, shipping, care, etc.
+- In order to have multiple product descriptions, I have set up the following computed property `productDescription` within `product-content.vue`.
+This allows you simply write `---` within Shopify's description editor to split up your product's description into various parts such as details, shipping, care, etc.

 - Lastly, make sure to populate your storefront with products and collections and fill out all necessary fields: title, descriptions, images, prices, tags, etc.